-The degree most commonly awarded in physical education doctoral programs is the Doctor of Philosophy (Ph.D.) degree.
-Available areas of concentration at this degree level include pedagogy, athletic training, exercise science and sports administration.
-Core skills and knowledge, like history of sport, health benefits of exercise and development of P.E. curricula, are taught in most physical education doctoral degree programs.
+Available areas of concentration in physical education Ph.D. programs include pedagogy, athletic training, exercise science, and sports administration.
+Core skills and knowledge, like history of sports, health benefits of exercise, and development of P.E. curricula, are taught in most physical education doctoral degree programs.

-The specific curriculum of a doctoral program in P.E. depends on the program's area of concentration.
-For example, education programs tend to include more education theory topics in their curricula.
-In general, P.E. doctoral programs cover advanced physical education topics like:
+The specific curriculum of a doctoral program in P.E. depends on the program's area of concentration, though common topics include:

 - Education statistics